International Shipping Center

 Key achievements and highlights

-Shanghai Port has maintained its position as the world's top container port for 14 consecutive years, handling a record 49.16 million twenty-foot equivalent units, or TEUs, in 2023.
-The cargo and mail throughput of Shanghai airports remains the third-highest in the world.
+Shanghai Port has maintained its position as the world's top container port for 15 consecutive years, handling a record 51.506 million twenty-foot equivalent units, or TEUs, in 2024.
+It became the first in the world on Dec 22, 2024, to cross the 50-million-TEU mark in annual container throughput.

-In the 2023 Xinhua-Baltic International Shipping Centre Development (ISCD) Index, Shanghai ranks third, closing the gap with leading centers such as Singapore and London.
-In addition, passenger throughput at Shanghai airports reached 96.75 million in 2023 and China's first domestically built large cruise ship, the Adora Magic City, made its maiden commercial voyage from Shanghai on Jan 1.
+In addition, China's first domestically built large cruise ship, the Adora Magic City, made its maiden commercial voyage from Shanghai on Jan 1, 2024.

-A large number of international and domestic shipping enterprises are based in Shanghai, which reflects the city's growing importance as a global maritime hub.
+A large number of international and domestic shipping enterprises are headquartered in Shanghai, reflecting the city's growing importance as a global maritime hub.

 Shanghai Shipping Exchange

-The Shanghai Shipping Exchange serves as a central platform for global shipping and indices, facilitating the exchange of freight rates and ship trading information.
-The freight indices tracked by the exchange are important indicators of the global shipping market.
+The Shanghai Shipping Exchange serves as a central platform for global shipping and indices, facilitating the exchange of freight rates and ship trading data.
+The freight indices tracked by the exchange are key indicators of the global shipping market.
 Most notably, China's first shipping index futures began trading in 2023.

 History and goals

-Since the 1990s, Shanghai has been pursuing its vision of becoming an international aviation and shipping hub.
+Since the 1990s, Shanghai has been working towards its vision of becoming an international aviation and shipping hub.

-In July 2021, Shanghai unveiled its 14th Five-Year Plan (2021-25) for the International Shipping Center, which aims to establish a new development pattern focusing on enhanced services, influence, innovation and competitiveness by 2025.
+In July 2021, Shanghai unveiled its 14th Five-Year Plan (2021-25) for the International Shipping Center, with the goal of establishing a new development pattern by 2025 that prioritizes enhanced services, influence, innovation and competitiveness.

-Shanghai aims to become a world-class international shipping center that is convenient, efficient, functional, open, green and smart.
+Shanghai aspires to become a world-class international shipping center that is convenient, efficient, functional, open, green, and smart.